icushman/perception_demos/README.md

 https://colab.research.google.com/github/icushman/perception_demos/blob/master/duplex-model-demo.ipynb

-If you make edits to this code on Colaboratory, you will need to re-run the code blocks that import dependencies and define the tone generator class before other code blocks will run.
+If you make edits to this code on Colaboratory, you may need to re-run the code blocks that import dependencies and define the tone generator class before other code blocks will run.